Late bloomer: Art

 In art, "late bloomers" are most often associated with naïve art.
 This term is used for untrained artists, and so fits those who start later in life without artistic training.
 Hence the classic late bloomer is Grandma Moses whose painting career began in her seventies after abandoning a career in embroidery because of arthritis.
 There is also Janet Sobel, a painter whose career started mid-life, at age forty-five.
 Beryl Cook is another example; she had no artistic training and did not become a serious painter until her forties.
 An older example is Bill Traylor who started drawing at age 83.
 Another painter who started late in life is Alfred Wallis, who began painting after his wife's death in his 60s.
 Mary Delany produced her "paper mosaiks [sic]" from the age of 71 to 88.
-Then there is Carmen Herrera, who did have artistic training, but who sold her first artwork in 2004 when she was 89 years old, after six decades of private painting.
+Jesse Aaron began working as a sculptor at age 81.

 Vincent van Gogh (March 1853 – 29 July 1890) was a Dutch post-impressionist painter who posthumously became one of the most famous and influential figures in the history of Western art.
 In a decade, he created about 2,100 artworks, including around 860 oil paintings, most of which date from the last two years of his life.